markfinger/python-webpack/README.md

 )
 ```

-In a Django project, you should define the settings within your settings file.
-Add them to a dictionary
+Note: in a Django project, you should define the settings within a dictionary named `WEBPACK` within
-named `WEBPACK` and python-webpack will introspect your settings during startup.
+your settings file. python-webpack introspects Django's settings during startup and will configure itself
+from the `WEBPACK` dictionary.

 ### STATIC_ROOT